 Thyroid hormones act on many different cellular processes; however, no single reaction or metabolic event can be equated with their action.
 Although both T4 and T3 have intrinsic metabolic activity, T3 is 3–5 times more potent in binding to the nuclear receptors and similarly more potent in stimulating oxygen consumption.

-Effects of thyroid hormones generally are divided into 2 categories: those that manifest within minutes to hours after hormone receptor binding and do not require protein synthesis, and those that manifest later (usually >6 hr) and require synthesis of new proteins.
-About half the increase in oxygen consumption produced by thyroid hormones is related to activation of the plasma-membrane-bound Na+/K+ATPase; thyroid hormones also stimulate mitochondrial oxygen consumption.
+Effects of thyroid hormones generally are divided into two categories: those that manifest within minutes to hours after hormone receptor binding and do not require protein synthesis, and those that manifest later (usually >6 hr) and require synthesis of new proteins.
+About half the increase in oxygen consumption produced by thyroid hormones is related to activation of the plasma membrane–bound Na+/K+ ATPase; thyroid hormones also stimulate mitochondrial oxygen consumption.
 These changes are linked directly to the calorigenic effect of thyroid hormones.
 More chronic effects invariably are related to the cellular actions that require interaction with nuclear T3 receptors, followed by an increase in protein synthesis crucial to physiologic processes such as growth, differentiation, proliferation, and maturation.

 Thyroid hormones, in physiologic quantities, are anabolic.
 In conjunction with growth hormone and insulin, protein synthesis is stimulated and nitrogen excretion is reduced.
 However, in excess (hyperthyroidism), they can be catabolic, with increased gluconeogenesis, protein breakdown, and nitrogen wasting.

-Last full review/revision March 2012 by Mark E. Peterson, DVM, DACVIM; Janice E. Kritchevsky, 'VMD, MS, DACVIM
+Last full review/revision August 2013 by Mark E. Peterson, DVM, DACVIM